rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      Standard deviation (b)                : +0.187
      Ranking fairness (a)-(b)              : +0.321

 The correlations with the marginal performance criterion rankings are nearly respecting the given significance weights preorder: *gtch* ~ *gres* > *gcit* > *gint* > *gind*.
 The mean *marginal correlation* is quite high (+0.51).
-Coupled with a low standard deviation (0.187), we obtain a rather fair ranking result.
+Coupled with a low standard deviation (0.187), we obtain a rather fairly balanced ranking result.

-We may also compute the pairwise correlation indexes observed between the marginal criterion robust outranking relations.
+We may also inspect the mutual correlation indexes observed between the marginal criterion robust outranking relations.

 .. code-block:: pycon
    :linenos: